-Clearly, there are entities – let’s call them ‘roots’ – corresponding to horr(i)- and terr(i)-, whose contribution (in meaning and sound) to the expressions horrify/horrible and terrify/terrible, respectively, is a systematic and predictable one.
-But while horr(i)- seems to again make the same systematic and predictable contribution in meaning and sound to the expression horrific, this is markedly not so when it comes to the relation between terr(i)- and terrific, meaning‑wise.
+Clearly, there are entities – let’s call them ‘roots’ – corresponding to horr(i)- and terr(i)-, whose contribution (in meaning and form) to the expressions horrify/horrible and terrify/terrible, respectively, is a systematic and predictable one.
+But while horr(i)- seems to again make the same systematic and predictable contribution in meaning and form to the expression horrific, this is markedly not so when it comes to the relation between terr(i)- and terrific, meaning‑wise.

-If ‘morpheme’ was the minimal unit of sound-meaning correspondence, we’d find ourselves in the intuitively problematic position of saying that terrific is a morpheme (since its meaning is non‑compositional), while horrific is not.
+If ‘morpheme’ was the minimal unit of form-meaning correspondence, we’d find ourselves in the intuitively problematic position of saying that terrific is a morpheme (since its meaning is non‑compositional), while horrific is not.
 This is of course just an example of a much broader phenomenon, namely idiomaticity.
-Given the aforementioned criterion of "non‑compositional sound-meaning pairing," we’d also find ourselves having to say that kick the bucket is a ‘morpheme’.
-The point of the example in (4) is that this is not restricted to what is classified as an ‘idiom’ traditionally (read: in a lexicalist view); the same patterns arise "word-internally" (whatever that means).
+Given the aforementioned criterion of “non‑compositional form-meaning pairing,” we’d also find ourselves having to say that kick the bucket is a ‘morpheme’.
+The point of the example in (4) is that this is not restricted to what is classified as an ‘idiom’ traditionally (read: in a lexicalist view); the same patterns arise “word-internally” (whatever that means).

 So we need a term for an expression having a non‑compositional meaning, and the term ‘morpheme’ is intuitively ill‑suited for this task.
 The term ‘idiom’ would do fine, I think, except that people also have intuitive unease (for whatever reason) with the idea that /dɔg/ is an ‘idiom’ (even though it, too, is an expression whose meaning is not the result of the composition of meanings of its parts).
 We can therefore use a different term for “expression having a non‑compositional meaning”: listeme.
 Thus, we could say that dog, horr(i)-, terr(i)-, terrific, and kick the bucket are all listemes.